 His research interests are in clinical aspects of hepatobiliary and pancreatic disease.
 He continues to lecture extensively on these and related subjects.
 He also regularly reviews articles for a number of surgical journals and referees grant applications from funding/ awarding bodies.

-Professor Parks is currently Deputy Director of Medicine, NHS Education for Scotland and Vice-President of the Royal College of Surgeons of Edinburgh.
+Professor Parks is currently Acting Medical Director, NHS Education for Scotland and Vice-President of the Royal College of Surgeons of Edinburgh.